gilmore-lab/sex-differences-project/protocol/test-session-protocol.md

 Say:

->"*You have finished the first part of testing.
-Next you have behavorial testing.
+>"*You have finished this part.
+Next you have two computer tests.
 Do you want to continue or have a little break?*"

 ### Set-up for computer-based tasks